cometbft/cometbft/spec/consensus/gossip/crdt.md

 ## On the need for the Gossip Communication property

-Progress and termination are only guaranteed in if there exists a **Global Stabilization Time (GST)** after which communication is reliable and timely (Eventual $\Delta$-Timely Communication).
+Progress and termination are only guaranteed if there exists a **Global Stabilization Time (GST)** after which communication is reliable and timely (Eventual $\Delta$-Timely Communication).

 | Eventual $\Delta$-Timely Communication|
 |-----|
 |There is a bound $\Delta$ and an instant GST (Global Stabilization Time) such that if a correct process $p$ sends a message $m$ at a time $t \geq \text{GST}$ to a correct process $q$, then $q$ will receive $m$ before $t + \Delta$.

-Eventual $\Delta$-Timely Communication is used to provide the **Gossip Communication property**, which ensures that all messages sent by correct processes will be eventually delivered to all correct processes.
+The idea is that Eventual $\Delta$-Timely Communication be used to provide the **Gossip Communication property**, which ensures that all messages sent by correct processes will be eventually delivered to all correct processes.
+This will, in turn, lead all correct processes to eventually be able to execute a round in which the conditions to decide are met, even if only after the GST is reached.

 |Gossip Communication property|
 |-----|
 | (i) If a correct process $p$ sends some message $m$ at time $t$, all correct processes will receive $m$ before $\text{max} (t,\text{GST}) + \Delta$.
 | (ii) If a correct process $p$ receives some message $m$ at time $t$, all correct processes will receive $m$ before $\text{max}(t,\text{GST}) + \Delta$.

-This will, in turn, lead all correct processes to eventually be able to execute a round in which the conditions to decide are met, even if only after the GST is reached.

 Even if Eventual $\Delta$-Timely Communication is assumed, implementing the Gossip Communication property would be unfeasible.
 Given that all messages, even messages sent before the GST, need to be buffered to be reliably delivered between correct processes and that GST may take indefinitely long to arrive, implementing this primitive would require unbounded memory.